evmos/apps/apps/governance/README.md

-# Assets Page
+# Governance Page

-This repo contains the front-end for the assets page: [https://assets.evmos.org/](https://assets.evmos.org/).
+This repo contains the front-end for the governance page: [https://governance.evmos.org/](https://governance.evmos.org/).

 ## Requirements